 4. Reduce screen time.

 For most families, daily screen time is inevitable.
-Maybe it’s a few minutes of a favorite cartoon while mom or dad is gulping down some hot coffee.
-Maybe it’s 10 minutes with an online learning tool recommended by your child’s preschool.
+Maybe it’s a few minutes of a favorite cartoon while the grownups are making dinner.
+Maybe it’s 10 minutes with an early reading app.

 A little quality programming, depending on age and supervision, is OK.
 But keep this in mind…too much sedentary screen time is linked to missing milestones.
 The World Health Organization recommends 1 hour of screen time or less per day for children 2-4, and little to none for children under 2.